Resurfacing Kitchen Countertops on a Budget

 Are your countertops badly in need of a makeover, but you dread the thought of three weeks of messy and costly construction?

 The solution is to resurface your counters instead of ripping out and replacing them.
 It just makes sense to reuse what you have, cutting down on cost, resources, and time.
 It also keeps unnecessary debris out of the landfill.

 The costs of resurfacing vs. traditional countertop replacement options

-Another alternative is quartz countertops, which is similar to granite but not as expensive.
+Another alternative is quartz countertops, similar to granite but not as expensive.
 That will run about $60 a square foot.
 The ever-popular granite starts at $80 a square foot, with specialty colors running as high as $129 a square foot.
 An additional problem with granite is the weight.
 Your cabinet base and the floor must be reinforced, which leads to longer construction times and costs.

 Resurfacing a counter runs $40 a square foot.
 The entire process takes two and a half days.
 You can choose whatever look, style, or color you wish.
-Granites and natural stones are popular, as is solid color or patterned.
-Whether you are matching the color of your china or bringing in the look of limestone, you can get exactly the look you want.
+Granites and natural stones are popular, as is a solid color or patterned.
+Whether you are matching the color of your china or bringing in the look of limestone, you can get precisely the look you want.

 Start living better for less.